 The issue we as a society face is that we celebrate the biggest and the richest as the most successful ones.
 Basically, the companies and enterprises that are emblematic of the type of growth-focused economy and society that we live in.

-The aim should not be just on growing revenues, profits, number of employees, offices, or if we talk about the media industry, the number of articles, shares, likes and so forth.
+The aim should not be on growing revenues, profits, number of employees, offices, or if we talk about the media industry, the number of articles, shares, likes and so forth.
 We need to account for our overall well-being, such as our physical, emotional, psychological ones when growing and developing a business.

 Fortunately, not every human, not every businessperson is interested in infinite growth.
 Just like our “giants,” we also need to celebrate the small businesses and hear their stories too.
 In fact, most businesses are small.
 Most challenges that people face daily are the same for people, regardless of how deep their pockets are.
 Not every business can and should become a unicorn (a financial term that refers to privately owned companies that have a $1 billion valuation).